Health effects of electronic cigarettes: General

 Device defects can result in e.g., battery explosions and may cause burns or other injuries.
 Concentrated e-liquid exposure can come by leaks or spills.
 Nicotine poisoning can occur by ingestion, inhalation, or absorption via the skin or eyes.
 A 2018 review concluded that exposure to second-hand vapor can reduce lung function.

-A 2015 review concluded that adverse effects are mostly associated with short-term use and the reported adverse effects decreased over time.

 Neurological

 Many effects on the nervous and the sensory systems are possibly related to nicotine overdose or withdrawal.
-A 2016 study reported that an e-liquid containing 23% alcohol was linked to reduced performance on the Purdue Pegboard Test.
-A 2017 study reported harm to neurons along with tremors and spasms.
+E-cigarettes can cause seizures.

 Injuries

-Graphic from an October 2014 United States Fire Administration (USFA) report entitled Electronic Cigarette Fires and Explosions.
-The USFA said that 25 fires and explosions in the US were the result of vaping between 2009 and August 2014.

 E-cigarettes typically use lithium batteries, which may cause injury if defective or misused.
-A 2015 PHE report concluded that fire risks from e-cigarettes "appear to be comparable to similar electrical goods".
 A 2016 study reported that the explosion risk was low.

-E-liquid ingredients may be flammable.

-A 2014 review claimed that some users add more or larger batteries to nonadjustable e-cigarettes, which may lead to battery leakage or explosion.

 Another 2016 study assembled reports of 92 explosion, fire, or overheating events, with related injuries in 47 individuals.
 Prominent harms included 2 cervical vertebral fractures, 1 palate fracture, 3 instances of damaged teeth, 33 thermal burns, 4 chemical burns, and 5 lacerations.
 A 2017 study reported that most e-cigarette fires are triggered by batteries overheating and igniting.
 In 2018 PHE reported six UK case studies involving e-cigarettes with burns.

 An e-cigarette explosion or fire can induce serious burns and harms.
 Explosions have resulted in lost teeth, neck fractures, and burns from combustion and/or battery acid.
 Reported burns covered from 1% to 8% of body area.
 They were most commonly reported in the lower extremity, hands, head and neck, and genitalia.
 Explosions in some cases produced 2nd and 3rd degree burns.
 A 2018 review concluded that some 50% needed surgical management.